 Although all the people in my family were avid readers, my first reading alone experience wasn’t so good.
 Some prince in a dramatic Romanian folk story had gone in the land beyond everything and when he returned, everybody in his family was dead.
 So, here comes one of the biggest trauma of my childhood.
 This is the reason why, until high school, I limited my readings to the mandatory lists I receive from my teachers.

 Then, Jules Verne, Dumas, Heidi or The three musketeers came and little by little the trauma disappeared.
 No one was dying anymore, no one was left all alone in the world, without his loved ones.
-When I discovered the books from my parents and my grandparents library, I would “borrow” a book from my grandmother and when I would take it back we would stay at a cup of tea and discussed it.
+When I discovered the books from my parents and my grandparents library, I would “borrow” a book from my grandmother and when I would take it back we would stay with a cup of tea in front of us and discussed it.

-At my mother parents I discovered a first edition, from 1942, of the book that would become my favourite book of all time.
+At my mother parents house I discovered a first edition, from 1942, of the book that would become my favourite book of all time.
 It was called “A murit Luchi” , translated “Luchi is gone” and was written by a Romanian author named Otilia Cazimir.
-It was autobiographic and the main character, a preschool girl called Luchi has a lot of adventures until one day, when she goes to school.
-Her teacher calls her by her birth certificate name, Otilia, and at first she doesn’t respond.
+It is autobiographical and the main character, a preschool girl called Luchi has a lot of adventures until one day, the day that she has to go to school.
+Her teacher calls her by her birth given name, Otilia, and at first she doesn’t respond.
 Then, like in a dream, she realises that she is no longer Luchi, the little girl.
-She had become Otilua, the schoolgirl.
+She had become somehow this Otilia, the schoolgirl.